asphalte-khaki/SIT-FAST-TUNNEL/README.md

 ## Quick Local tunnel (netplan) using sit module

-### iT IS DESIGNED FOR MY PERSONAL USE BUT MAYBE HELP YOU OUT TO SAVE TIME.
+### IT IS DESIGNED FOR MY PERSONAL USE BUT MAYBE HELP YOU OUT TO SAVE TIME.

 ### Summerize
  - install necessary pkg`s (iproute2 netplan.io) and check the sit module